IIIF/image-validator/pypi_upload.md

     python setup.py sdist upload
     ```

+FIXME - should change to use `twine` for upload per https://pypi.org/project/twine/

-   9. Then check on PyPI at <https://pypi.python.org/pypi/iiif-validator>
+   9. Then check on PyPI at <https://pypi.org/project/iiif-validator/>
   10. Finally, back on working branch start new version number by editing `iiif_validator/_version.py` and `CHANGES.md`